dinaabdulrasoul/Bank-Marketing-Campaigns-ML-Models/README.md

 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

-WorkspaceException: WorkspaceException:
-	Message: No workspaces found with name=udacity-project in all the subscriptions that you have access to.
-	InnerException None
-	ErrorResponse
-{
-    "error": {
-        "message": "No workspaces found with name=udacity-project in all the subscriptions that you have access to."
-    }
-}

 ## Summary